MinamiNaoya/enhancer-evolution-poster-mbsj-2025/README.md

-## Cross-Species Enhancer Prediction AI: A New Approach to Uncover Cancer Resistance and Longevity in Animals
+## A Cross-Species Enhancer Prediction AI: A New Approach to Cancer Resistance and Longevity
-### 1. Background: The mystery of cancer-resistant, long-lived animals lies in gene regulation
+### 1. Background: The Mystery of Cancer Resistance and Longevity Lies in Gene Regulation

-Elephants and bowhead whales exhibit remarkably low cancer incidence despite their large body size and long lifespan—a long-standing biological paradox known as Peto’s paradox.

-King & Wilson (1975) proposed that phenotypic differences among species arise primarily from changes in gene regulation rather than coding sequences.
-Villar et al. further showed through multi-species comparisons that enhancers are among the fastest-evolving regions in the genome.
+In 1975, the British epidemiologist Richard Peto proposed a paradox: cancer incidence does not scale with body size or lifespan, despite the expectation that more cells and more cell divisions should increase cancer risk.

+In the same year, across the ocean in the United States, King & Wilson proposed—based on human–chimpanzee comparisons—that species differences arise not from protein-coding sequences, but from gene regulation.

+Forty years later, with advances in genome-wide assays, Villar et al. (2015) analyzed multi-species ChIP-seq datasets and demonstrated that:

+Enhancers are highly species-specific, and

+They evolve more rapidly than promoters, even though both reside in non-coding regions.

+Based on these findings, we hypothesized:
-➡ These findings suggest that the key to extreme phenotypes such as cancer resistance and extended longevity may lie in species-specific enhancer evolution.
+➡ Extreme traits such as cancer resistance and longevity may be encoded in species-specific enhancers.

-However, enhancer studies in rare or non-model species have been limited due to difficulties in sample acquisition.
+However, due to limited sample availability in rare animals, the evolution of enhancers in cancer-resistant and long-lived species has remained largely unexplored.

-### 2. Objective: Building an AI system that overcomes the barriers in enhancer evolution research
+### 2. Objective: Building an AI System to Overcome the Barriers of Enhancer Evolution Analysis

-To enable cross-species prediction of enhancers, even in cancer-resistant and long-lived animals, we developed EvoPhant, a new AI model built upon DNA language models.
+To overcome data scarcity, we developed EvoPhant, an enhancer prediction AI model built upon a DNA language model that learns the “grammar” of genomes across diverse species.

-### 3. Results: EvoPhant outperforms existing methods and succeeds in cross-species prediction
+### 3. Results: EvoPhant Outperforms Existing Methods and Enables Cross-Species Prediction
-① Superior performance on iEnhancer benchmarks
+① Outperforms existing models on the iEnhancer benchmark

-EvoPhant exceeded existing models, with particularly strong performance on EnhancerAtlas (pig, heart).
+EvoPhant achieved particularly high accuracy on EnhancerAtlas (pig heart) datasets.

-② Reduced performance on naked mole-rat H3K27ac ChIP-seq data
+② Reduced performance on naked mole-rat H3K27ac-derived ChIP-seq data

-This dataset defines enhancers using H3K27ac − H3K4me3,
+This dataset defines enhancers using:

-whereas common enhancer definitions often include H3K27ac + H3K4me1.
+H3K27ac − H3K4me3

+without incorporating H3K4me1, a typical enhancer mark.
-➡ Differences in labeling criteria may explain the reduced performance, indicating the need for additional experimental validation.
+This annotation difference may explain the reduced performance, and additional experimental validation is required.

-③ Cross-species enhancer prediction using in vivo datasets (LOOSV, human/mouse)
+③ Cross-species prediction validated using in vivo enhancers (human/mouse) with LOOSV

-Training on human → predicting mouse: higher performance
+Trained on human → predicted mouse

-Training on mouse → predicting human: lower performance
+Trained on mouse → predicted human

+Models trained on human data showed higher accuracy when predicting mouse enhancers.

+Furthermore, ENCODE Screening analysis of predicted false positives revealed:

+Many corresponded to proximal enhancers, and

-Analysis of false-positive peaks using ENCODE Screening revealed that proximal enhancers were frequently enriched, including cCREs not annotated in the original dataset.
+Some matched cCREs not included in the original dataset

-➡ EvoPhant appears capable of capturing shared sequence features of proximal enhancers that are conserved across species.
+→ suggesting that “false positives” often reflect biologically meaningful regulatory elements.

-### 4. Future Directions: A foundation for uncovering the mechanisms of cancer resistance and longevity
+### 4. Future Directions: A New Foundation for Uncovering the Mechanisms of Cancer Resistance and Longevity

-EvoPhant enables systematic analysis of enhancer evolution in rare species.
+EvoPhant provides a computational foundation for studying enhancer evolution in rare species.
-By integrating ATAC-seq and other experimental validation, this framework will help elucidate:

-How cancer-resistant and long-lived animals evolved their extraordinary phenotypes at the molecular and regulatory levels.
+We will integrate this framework with ATAC-seq and other wet-lab validations to investigate the molecular mechanisms underlying cancer resistance and longevity.